 3. Mind your language

 Check that all your communications are free of discriminatory and sexist language.
-Even if unintentionally, careless or sloppy language and stereotyping can create a perception of inequality and make people feel vulnerable.
+Even if unintentional, careless or sloppy language and stereotyping can create a perception of inequality and make people feel vulnerable.
 Don't forget to update corporate forms and documents in respect of pronouns.

 4. Use objective criteria